mubaidr/mubaidr.js.org/content/components/about.md

 ## 🚀 **About Me**

 I’m a Senior Software Engineer with 10+ years of experience in building scalable web applications, SaaS platforms, and browser extensions.
-I specialize in full-stack development, focusing on modern JavaScript/TypeScript frameworks (Vue, Nuxt, Node.js) and cloud-native solutions.

 ### 🎓 **Educational Background**